m-carini/m-carini.github.io/index.md

 **Project overview:** At the time of this project, the Pfizer and BioNTech vaccines were recently approved for distribution.
 Our team wanted to study the H1N1 vaccine data to ultimately gain insight into the demand for COVID-19 vaccines.
 Our dataset was provided by the National Center for Immunization and Respiratory Disease as a apart of a DrivenData competition.
 The data detailed patient demographics, behaviors, opinions, health stats, and whether or not they received the vaccine.

 We built models using Naive Bayes, Decision Tree, and Random Forest algorithms.
-We created multiple variations of each using forward feature selection and oversampling, due to a classs imbalance in our outcome variable (80% did not receive a vaccine).
+We created multiple variations of each using forward feature selection and oversampling, due to a class imbalance in our outcome variable (80% did not receive a vaccine).
 We balanced the cost of manufacturing a vaccine that went unused versus the cost of a customer not receiving a vaccine.
 Because of our class imbalance, F1-score would be our measure of success over accuracy.
-Ultimately, the Naive Bayes model with oversampling and foward selection performed the best.
+Ultimately, the Naive Bayes model with oversampling and forward selection performed the best.
 Our other models experienced overfitting and/or low scores.

 <img src="images/h1n1_img.png?raw=true"/>